biomedical-cybernetics/nPSO_model/README.md

 * *example_usage.m*
   Example usage of the previous functions, the script generates and plots three examples:
-  - nPSO model with 4 communities and default settings (Gaussian mixture distribution)
+  - nPSO model with 4 communities and default Gaussian mixture distribution
+  - nPSO model with 4 communities and custom Gaussian mixture distribution
-  - nPSO model with 8 communities and custom settings (Gaussian and Gamma mixture distribution)
+  - nPSO model with 8 communities and custom mixture distribution (Gaussian and Gamma mixture distribution)
   - PSO model

 ## Contact